greatislander/c2lc-project-website/src/activities/mission-planet-discovery.md

 ## Level Up!

-For more of a challenge, introduce road blocks (meteors, alien spaceships, etc.) to encourage learners to explore different paths to reach their plant.
+For more of a challenge, introduce road blocks (meteors, alien spaceships, etc.) to encourage learners to explore different paths to reach their planet.